 Job classification method begins with the job family and job function

 The job classification process itself is simple and usually conducted by human resources professionals.
 Typically, this will contain the job title and job descriptions, which may exist before the start of this project.
+A detailed job level structure is crucial in establishing clear expectations and roles for employees, aiding in effective recruitment and supporting equitable compensation practices.
 According to job title and job descriptions, you can do the following.

 Job Classification Example Use Case